This budget calculator is mainly for the planning of personal finance. All the income items are before tax values.

 - Debt Payoff Calculator

 While the expenses associated with daily living may seem insignificant when compared to the other categories, they can discreetly add up.
 A category that has lots of wiggle room in improving a budget is "Meals Out."
-Cooking at home is generally significantly more cost-efficient than eating out, and depending how often a person has meals out, eating in more often can potentially reduce living expenses by a large amount.
+Cooking at home is generally significantly more cost-efficient than eating out, and depending on how often a person has meals out, eating in more often can potentially reduce living expenses by a large amount.

 "Food" and "Meals Out" are part of the expenses breakdown in the results.
 In general, this combined expense should be less than 15% of income.